Huerte/Gitomation/Inspirational_Quote.md

 ### "The less you open your heart to others, the more your heart suffers." - Deepak Chopra
 ### "Be confident, not certain." - Eleanor Roosevelt
 ### "I do not exist to impress the world.
 I exist to live my life in a way that will make me happy." - Richard Bach
+### "I know of only one duty, and that is to love." - George Bernard Shaw